Geʽez

-Geez (/ˈɡiːɛz/ or /ɡiːˈɛz/; ግዕዝ Gə(ə)z /gez/, and sometimes referred to in scholarly literature as Classical Ethiopic) is an ancient South Semitic language.
-The language originates from what is now known as Ethiopia and Eritrea.
+Geez (/ˈɡiːɛz/ or /ɡiːˈɛz/; ግዕዝ Gə(ə)z /[ˈɡɨʕ(ɨ)z]/), sometimes referred to in scholarly literature as Classical Ethiopic, is an ancient South Semitic language.
+The language originates from what is now Ethiopia and Eritrea.

-Today, Geez is used as the main liturgical language of the Ethiopian Orthodox Tewahedo Church, the Eritrean Orthodox Tewahedo Church, the Ethiopian Catholic Church, the Eritrean Catholic Church, and the Beta Israel Jewish community.
+As of today, Geez is used as the main liturgical language of the Ethiopian Orthodox Tewahedo Church, the Eritrean Orthodox Tewahedo Church, the Ethiopian Catholic Church, the Eritrean Catholic Church, and the Beta Israel Jewish community.

-Hawulti Obelisk is an ancient pre-Aksumite obelisk located in Matara, Eritrea.
-The monument dates to the early Aksumite period and bears an example of the ancient Geez script.
+The first inscription of Ge'ez is from the Hawulti Obelisk in the historic region of Akele Guzay.
+It is an ancient pre-Aksumite obelisk located in ancient city of Metera in Eritrea.
+The monument dates tentatively to circa 400 CE in the early Aksumite period and bears the first known example of the ancient Geez script.

-In one study, Tigre was found to have a 71% lexical similarity to Geʽez, while Tigrinya had a 68% lexical similarity to Geʽez, followed by Amharic at 62%.
+In one study, Tigre (language spoken in Northern Eritrea) was found to have a 71% lexical similarity to Geʽez, while Tigrinya had a 68% lexical similarity to Geʽez, followed by Amharic at 62%.
 Most linguists believe that Geez does not constitute a common ancestor of modern Ethio-Semitic languages but became a separate language early on from another hypothetical unattested common language.